bufbuild/buf/README.md

 Phase 1 is to solve the API Structure and Backwards Compatibility problems: let's help you maintain consistent Protobuf APIs that maintain compability.

-**Today, we are releasing the Buf CLI tool, and associated `protoc` plugins, into public beta.**
+**We have released the Buf CLI tool, and associated `protoc` plugins, into public beta.**

 Buf currently contains:

-- A [linter](https://buf.build/docs/lint-overview) that enforces good API design choices and structure.
+- A [linter](https://buf.build/docs/lint-usage) that enforces good API design choices and structure.
-- A [breaking change detector](https://buf.build/docs/breaking-overview) that enforces compabibility at the source code or wire level.
+- A [breaking change detector](https://buf.build/docs/breaking-usage) that enforces compabibility at the source code or wire level.
 - A configurable file [builder](https://buf.build/docs/build-overview) that produces [Images](https://buf.build/docs/build-images), our extension of
   [FileDescriptorSets](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/descriptor.proto).